clicknium/clicknium-docs/doc/automation/parametric_locator.md

 ```

 ## Examples
-To illustrate parametric locator functionality, we use the following two samples, one is for web page, the other is for windows applciation.
+How to use the parametric locator for web page and windows applciation?
+Here are two examples.
 ### Web Example
 ![sample1](../img/parametric_locator_sample1.png)
-to locator the item in list, after record, the locator string as the following:
+Locate the item in list, , the locator string is as  following after recording:
 ![sample1](../img/parametric_locator_sample1_2.png)
-To iterate access each item, we can add parameter as the following:
+Add parametes as following to loop over each item:
 ![sample1](../img/parametric_locator_sample1_3.png)

 ```python